If I go back to school now, when I finish in four years, I’ll be 60. So, why bother?

 Okay, now it’s your turn.

-The following exercise works in mini-meetings daily looking back to the prior day and forward to the day ahead.
-It can be repeated monthly, quarterly and yearly.
-Try it by yourself, in a one-on-one with an employee, with a small team or a whole company or organization.
+The following exercise works in daily mini-meetings looking back at the prior day and forwards to the day ahead.
+It can be repeated monthly, quarterly, and yearly.
+Try it by yourself, in a one-on-one with an employee, with a small team, or with a whole company or organization.